-To illustrate the effect of age on the conditional probability of first-time delinquency, in Table 5 we report the odds statistic defined in Equation 6.
-We see that the odds of first-time delinquency peaks around age of 7-13 months.
+To illustrate the effect of age on the conditional probability of first-time delinquency, in Table 5 we report the odds statistic defined in Equation (6).
+We see that the odds of first-time delinquency peaks around the age of 7-13 months.

 Next we study the following question: Based on information available at the end of 2005, was the dramatic deterioration of loan quality since 2001 already apparent?
-Notice that we cannot answer this question by simply inspecting vintages 2001 through 2005 in Figure 1 (right panel), because the computation of the adjusted delinquency rate for, say, vintage 2001 loans, makes use of a regression model estimated using data from 2001 through 2008.
-Hence, we re-estimate the proportional odds model underlying Figure 1 (right panel) making use of only 2001-2005 data.
-The resulting age pattern in adjusted delinquency rate rose monotonically from 2001 onward.
+Notice that we cannot answer this question by simply inspecting vintages 2001 through 2005 in Figure 1 (right panel), because the computation of the adjusted delinquency rate for, say, vintage 2001 loans makes use of a regression model estimated using data from 2001 through 2008.
+Hence, we reestimate the proportional odds model underlying Figure 1 (right panel) making use of only 2001-2005 data.
+The resulting age pattern in adjusted delinquency rates is plotted in Figure 5 (left panel).
+We again obtain the result that the adjusted delinquency rate rose monotonically from 2001 onward.
 We therefore conclude that the dramatic deterioration of loan quality in this decade should have been apparent by the end of 2005.
 Figure 5 (right panel) depicts the situation when we use data available at the end of 2006.
-Again, the deterioration is clearly visible.
+Again, the deterioration is clearly visible.17

 The finding of a continual decline in loan quality also occurs when analyzing foreclosure rates (Appendix A), and analyzing hybrid mortgages and FRMs separately (Appendix B).
-Moreover, the main result documenting the monotonic rise in adjusted delinquency rates is found based on numerous alternative model specifications discussed in Section 5.
+Moreover, the main result documenting the monotonic rise in adjusted delinquency rates is found based on numerous alternative model specifications discussed in Section 4.